aneely/yeet-mac-notifications-in-bash/index.md

 ## TL;DR:

-- You can use AppleScript to manipulate the GUI layer of macOS and the `osascript` command can run it from the terminal.
+- You can use AppleScript to manipulate the GUI layer of macOS.
+- The`osascript` command can run it from the terminal.
+Try it! `osascript -e 'say "Never trust a fart."'`
-- I've adapted two examples of AppleScript to dismiss banner notifications and clear out Notification Center.
+- I've adapted two AppleScript examples here: one dismisses banner notifications and one clears out Notification Center.
 - They work when run from Script Editor and could be turned into keyboard shortcuts with Automator.
-- I want to use the terminal instead, so I've wrapped them in shell scripts that can even be run as commands.
+- I'd rather use the terminal instead, so I've wrapped them in shell scripts that can even be run as commands.
 - If you'd like to dismiss nagging banners or empty the notifiations list, all while keeping your hands on the keyboard so you can stay in the terminal, this worked for me.
 - Caveats and "But, why?" further down this page, as are some rationalizations, excuses, and links.